sampsyo/cs6120/content/blog/2019-11-13-llvm-autovec/index.md

   Vectorization assumes that adjacent loop iterations can be parallelized, which is not true if the iterations have dependencies on each other.
-  To check that cross-iteration dependencies do not exist, our vectorizer checks that all array access are indexed either by the inductive variable or loop-invariant data.
+  To check that cross-iteration dependencies do not exist, our vectorizer checks that all array accesses are indexed either by the inductive variable or loop-invariant data.
-  It also checks that operands for all operations in the loop, either are (1) vectorizable, (2) loop-invariant, or (3) the induction variable.
+  It also checks that operands for all operations in the loop either are (1) vectorizable, (2) loop-invariant, or (3) the induction variable.
   Branches in the loop are checked to see if their condition, if they have one, is loop-invariant.